 Safe, Sane and Consensual: When detective's Mac and Driver follow a suspect to Cuffs & Claws, a bondage and S&M club, the employees are friendly and casually mention a standard application for membership (they do, however, refuse entry until the police get a warrant).

-Saying Too Much: As a result of having been working long hours and being generally tired and depressed, Renee Montoya accidentally lets slip to Captain Sawyer that Romy Chandler had her weapon taken by Batman.
-The second after she says it she realizes her error and the implications.
+Saying Too Much: As a result of having been working long hours and being generally tired and depressed, Josie Mac and Renee Montoya accidentally let slip to Captain Sawyer that Romy Chandler shot Batman, after which he took her weapon.
+The second after they say it they realize their error and the implications.

 Secret Identity: When bodies begin showing up in Robin costumes, the detectives are unsure if any of them are the real Robin, particlarly since they do not know who the real Robin is.
 However, while they are mulling that over, Renee realizes that, if the first body they found is the real Robin, then by finding out his identity they may be able to discover Batman's identity.